zokam1411/milestone-project-3/README.md

 Result: Everything works as it should, all ads are displayed in correct places.
 Page nav helping to determinate currently location.

 2. As a Guest user, I want to be able to see seller contact details or add my ads.
-- On any page in application click 'Register' tab located on navbar.
+- From any page in application click 'Register' tab located on navbar.
 - Fill up registration form and click register button.
 - After redirection to login page fill up login form using registered details.
 - After login, view ads without restrictions and add your ads.